Burned out charger/converters, fried laptops, and air conditioners on fire, oh my!

 - A UPS battery backup has a battery in it to keep your more important devices running for a few minutes if the power becomes unsafe/unstable.
 (I’m looking at you California brown-outs)

 - A digital multimeter has probes to check your electrical systems if a problem does arise.

 More voltage allows more amperage to flow safely.

 If you don’t care about the technical bits or want to miss out on a cute analogy, skip on to the next section.

 Common sense would tell you that if the voltage gets too low there wouldn’t be enough juice to power your devices and they would simply turn off or stop charging.
 Unfortunately, this is one of those times where common sense is wrong.
 Instead, they are more likely to overheat.

-Some newer devices have protection against low-voltage overheating by using a switching power supply or by automatically turning themselves off, though not usually the most important ones in your RV—the refrigerator, the A/C unit, and the charger/converter.
+Some newer devices have protection against low-voltage overheating by using a switching power supply or by automatically turning themselves off.
+This, however, is not usually the most important ones in your RV—the refrigerator, the A/C unit, and the charger/converter.
 Laptops more than a few years old may also be prone to overheating.

-It’s a common misconception that volts alone make up the juice that powers things, but electrical current is delivered via both volts and amps.
-If volts are the juice then amps are the pulp, and if there isn’t enough juice to keep things flowing the pulp clogs things up pretty quickly.
+It’s a common misconception that volts alone make up the juice that powers things.
+Electrical current is delivered via both volts and amps.
+If volts are the juice then amps are the pulp.
+If there isn’t enough juice to keep things flowing the pulp clogs things up pretty quickly.
 In terms of electricity, the clog forms as heat buildup at high resistance junctions.

 For our purposes here, amps = heat, and in the world of electricity amps are an on-demand service.
 If the amps are available (and they always are from the power grid) then your devices will insist on having them, regardless of whether there’s enough voltage to carry them.